marincarroll/eleventy-base-blog/content/posts/fifthpost.md

 ---
-title: This is a fifth post (draft)
+title: This is a show
 date: 2023-01-23
 draft: true
+tags:
+  - featured
+  - shows
 ---
 This is a draft post